-Stewarts has promoted seven of its senior associates to the partnership with effect from 1 May 2019 in its largest ever partner promotions round.
+Stewarts has promoted seven of its senior associates to the partnership in its largest ever partner promotions round.

 The seven new partners are Elaina Bailes, Lorraine Lanceley and Nick Haworth (all Commercial Litigation), Darren Kidd and Lee Ellis (both Tax Litigation), Christopher Deacon (Aviation and International Injury) and Hugh Johnson (Clinical Negligence).

 In addition, Stewarts has created a new legal director role this year.
 This role provides an alternative to partnership and reflects individual career aspirations beyond the traditional partnership track.
 The legal directors all have a minimum of eight years PQE, are experts in their field, and already operating at a senior level.

 Five senior associates have been promoted to Legal Director, including Francesca Berry, Karen Hutchinson (both Commercial Litigation), Tom Matusiak (Commercial Litigation, KM and Compliance), Edward Heaton (Divorce and Family) and Alexandra Bennett (Clinical Negligence).

 Mark Lewis was promoted to Economist Director, recognising the value those not legally qualified bring to the business.

 “I am delighted that we are in a position to promote seven lawyers to partner status.